tinify/wordpress-plugin/readme.txt

 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
-= 3.3
+= 3.3 =
-* Added functionality to accept WebP image format.src/class-tiny-plugin.php
-* Fixed Wordpress setup for compatability with latest Wordpress version (5.8.1).
+* You can now optimise WebP images, in addition to JPEG and PNG.

 = 3.2.1 =
 * Fixed bug that caused the original version of images that started with a special character to not be compressed.